Placetel/call-control-notify-api/README.md

 This API is part of our [PROFI](https://www.placetel.de/telefonanlage/preise) product line and comes in two operating modes:

-1. a simple notification API, which is enabled per number and notifies your API endpoint about an incoming call, when the call is accepted and when the call ended
+1. a simple notification API, which notifies your API endpoint about new incoming and outgoing calls, when calls are accepted (only for incoming calls) and when a call ends
 2. an advanced call control mechanism, set up in the routing of each number, which asks your API endpoint how to handle an incoming call

-To enable both APIs, go to *Settings* → *External APIs* in your PBX and provide the URL of your API endpoint.
+To enable both APIs, go to *Settings* → *External APIs* in the Placetel Webportal and provide the URL of your API endpoint.

 ### Setup Notify

-To enable call notification for a number use the checkboxes at *Settings* → *Exsternal APIs* or the the Checkbox in the *Miscellaneous*-tab in the routing settings of each number.
+Call notifications for incoming calls are activated per phone number.
+Use the checkboxes on *Settings* → *Exsternal APIs* or the the Checkbox in the *Miscellaneous*-tab in the routing settings of each number.

+Currently there are notifications for all outgoing calls.

 ### Setup Call Control